tangophi/Artnet_DMX_SD_Card/README.md

 For recording, push button connected to D2 will be 'Start' button.
 Push button connected to D1 will be 'Stop' button.
 For playback, push button connected to D2 will be 'Previous' button.
 Push button connected to D1 will be 'Next' button.

-### LED Strip

-The DIN of the WS2812B strip is connected to D4 pin of the nodemcu.

 ## Uploading the sketch